- Must visit

 Discover the best of Galway — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Galway trip today.

 Tipping is optional.
-In restaurants, 10% is polite for good service if not already added.
-Round up in taxis.
-No tip is expected for pints or counter service.
+In restaurants, 10% for good service is appreciated if not included.
+Round up taxi fares.
+Cafes usually do not expect tips.

 Find answers to the most common questions about traveling from Nottingham to Galway by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Galway, this guide helps you travel smarter and with confidence.